 The depository shall serve for a term of two years and until its successor is selected and has qualified.
 A district and its depository bank may agree to extend the contract for three additional two-year terms.
 The contract may be modified for each two-year extension if both parties mutually agree to the terms.
 The contract term and any extension must coincide with the district's fiscal year.
 An extension is not subject to the requirements of Education Code 45.206 [see Method, above].
 Education Code 45.205

 The depository or depositories and a district shall enter into a depository contract(s), bond(s), or other necessary instruments setting forth the duties and agreements pertaining to the depository in the form and with the content prescribed by the SBOE.
 The parties shall attach and incorporate by reference the bid or proposal of the depository.
-A copy of the contract and bond, if applicable, shall be filed with TEA.
-Education Code 45.208(a), (e); 19 TAC 109.52
+Education Code 45.208(a); 19 TAC 109.52

 The depository shall attach to the contract and file with the district a bond in an initial amount equal to the estimated highest daily balance, determined by the board, of all deposits the district will have in the depository, less any FDIC insurance.
 The bond must be payable to the district and signed by the depository and some surety company authorized to do business in this state.
 The depository shall increase the amount of the bond if the board determines it to be necessary to adequately protect the funds of the district deposited with the depository.
 Education Code 45.208(b)

 The bond and surety must be approved by the board.
 A premium on the bond may not be paid out of district funds.
 Education Code 45.208(d)